klxuyfk/VPMDK/paper/paper.md

 python vpmdk.py --dir calc_dir
 ```

+If the `INCAR` sets `IBRION<0`, the script performs a single-point evaluation
+without moving ions, matching VASP's behaviour even when `NSW>0`.
+When
-If the `INCAR` sets `IBRION=0`, the script carries out molecular dynamics for
+`IBRION=0`, it carries out molecular dynamics for `NSW` steps at the
-`NSW` steps at the temperature and timestep specified by `TEBEG` and `POTIM`.
-If
+temperature and timestep specified by `TEBEG` and `POTIM`.
+Positive `IBRION`
-`IBRION` is non-zero, it performs a geometry optimisation until the requested
+values trigger a geometry optimisation until the requested force convergence
-force convergence (`EDIFFG`) or step limit is reached, producing updated VASP
+(`EDIFFG`) or step limit is reached, producing updated VASP outputs for further
-outputs for further processing or submission to downstream workflows.
+processing or submission to downstream workflows.

 # Acknowledgements